Decoder Tuning: Efficient Language Understanding as Decoding: Experiment Details

 \subsection{Baselines}

 \paragraph{In-context Learning (ICL).} To guarantee meaningful results, we randomly permute the demonstrations and prepend them before input prompts.
-Due to the input length limit, we truncate the demonstrations which exceed input length. \paragraph{BBT and BBTv2.} We reproduce BBT and BBTv2 using the official codes.
+Due to the input length limit, we truncate the demonstrations which exceed input length. \paragraph{BBT and BBTv2.} We reproduce BBT and BBTv2 using the official codes\footnote{\url{https://github.com/txsun1997/Black-Box-Tuning}}.
 For datasets adopted in their work, we follow the original implementations including templates, label words, and hyperparameters.
 For other datasets, we reproduce with our templates, label words, and default hyperparameters.
-We take existing 16-shot experiment results from the paper and run other experiments with 5 random seeds for a fair comparison. \paragraph{RLPrompt.} We also use the official codes for reproduction and take some experiment results from their original paper.
-It is worth noting that RLPrompt adopts the test set of SST2 and we use the validation set, so we report the reproduced results on the SST2 validation set. \paragraph{Fine-tuning.} We adopt prompt-based fine-tuning which uses the same templates and label words with DecT.
+We take existing 16-shot experiment results from the paper and run other experiments with 5 random seeds for a fair comparison. \paragraph{RLPrompt.} We also use the official codes\footnote{\url{https://github.com/mingkaid/rl-prompt}} for reproduction and take some experiment results from their original paper.
+It is worth noting that RLPrompt adopts the test set of SST2 and we use the validation set, so we report the reproduced results on the SST2 validation set. \paragraph{PromptBoosting.} We follow the official codes\footnote{\url{https://github.com/UCSB-NLP-Chang/PromptBoosting}} for reproduction.
+Since the number of additional parameters is related to number of classes, we compute the average numbers across datasets. \paragraph{Fine-tuning.} We adopt prompt-based fine-tuning which uses the same templates and label words with DecT.
 We tune the whole model for 5 epochs with AdamW optimizer~\cite{loshchilov19decoupled} using a $3\times 10^{-5}$ learning rate.